Humbly Homemade

 Today I want to share with you my Grandma's simple kimchi recipe.
 This mild kimchi requires just three ingredients: cabbage, cucumbers and salt.

-Kimchi is a popular Korean side dish (called banchan) and I love serving it with bulgogi beef lettuce wraps and spicy Korean shredded chicken tacos.
+Kimchi is a popular Korean side dish (called banchan) and I love serving it with everything from my Grandma's traditional bulgogi to spicy Korean shredded chicken tacos.

 Honestly, I could sit with my Grandma and listen to her stories for hours.
 In fact, as little kids, my sister and I would beg my Grandma to tell us "just one more story" about a thousand times every day.

-two glass mason jars and a white plate filled with Grandma's Simple Kimchi
+Two glass mason jars and a white plate filled with mild green kimchi.

 Lessons from My Grandma Outside the Kitchen